 I am especially grateful to have the opportunity to hear from pastors’ wives since much of my focus is on pastors.
-Our recent, informal survey simply asked the open-ended question: “What do you wish you had been told before you became a minister’s wife?”
+In an informal survey, I simply asked the open-ended question: “What do you wish you had been told before you became a minister’s wife?”

 Thank you to the pastors’ wives who were willing to give us such great feedback.
 And thanks to Chris Adams for doing the survey and to Amy Jordan for assembling the data.